freshlybakedcode/weather-es6/README.md

 * Mocha for testing with Node assert lib

 ## Anything else?
-* Sometimes Node goes wrong and throws an "Error: 'sass-loader' requires 'node-sass' >=4".
+* Sometimes Node goes wrong and throws an _"Error: 'sass-loader' requires 'node-sass' >=4"_.
 You can run `npm run unbreak` to resolve this.